Khukuri of the Month

 - Who Gurkhas ?

-Here KHHI MD Mr. Saroj Lama Tamang, with his research has prepared the history of 'The Gurkhas'.
+KHHI MD, Mr. Saroj Lama Tamang with his depth stud and research has prepared the history of 'The Gurkhas'.
 Starting from the begining to the current stage he explains how the history unfolds about the recruitment of Gorkha soldiers into the British Army from the old days of Nepal to Gorkha, and from Gorkhas to British Gurkhas.

 Geographically located in the south-east Asia between India and China, Nepal, a Hindu country with a population of more than 28 billions is actually believed to have existed for over 1500 years but the universal recognition as a country came only after the unification in the mid 17th Century.
 Kathmandu is the Capital city; also known as the Land of Temples, houses the majestic Himalayas; is the birth place of Lord Buddha, embraces the amazing natural beauty and believed to have resided by Gods of heaven.